wombleton/gitlaw-nz/acts/M/Marine Insurance Act 1908.md

     (2) Where the assured is overinsured by double insurance---

-    *   (a) The assured, unless the policy otherwise provides, may claim payment from the insurers in such order as he thinks fit, provided that he is not entitled to receive any sum in excess of the indemnity allowed by this Act:
+    *   (a) the assured, unless the policy otherwise provides, may claim payment from the insurers in such order as he thinks fit, provided that he is not entitled to receive any sum in excess of the indemnity allowed by this Act:

-    *   (b) Where the policy under which the assured claims is a valued policy, the assured must give credit as against the valuation for any sum received by him under any other policy, without regard to the actual value of the subject-matter insured:
+    *   (b) where the policy under which the assured claims is a valued policy, the assured must give credit as against the valuation for any sum received by him under any other policy, without regard to the actual value of the subject-matter insured:

-    *   (c) Where the policy under which the assured claims is an unvalued policy, he must give credit, as against the full insurable value, for any sum received by him under any other policy:
+    *   (c) where the policy under which the assured claims is an unvalued policy, he must give credit, as against the full insurable value, for any sum received by him under any other policy:

-    *   (d) Where the assured receives any sum in excess of the indemnity allowed by this Act, he is deemed to hold such sum in trust for the insurers, according to their right of contribution among themselves.
+    *   (d) where the assured receives any sum in excess of the indemnity allowed by this Act, he is deemed to hold such sum in trust for the insurers, according to their right of contribution among themselves.

     Compare: 1907 No 24 s 33

-## Warranties, etc
+#### Warranties, etc

 ##### 34 Nature of warranty